TWKB/Specification/twkb.md

 * unset: No ID and no space for ID

 bit 2-4 **serialization method:** describe what serialisation method is used.
 See section "Delta value array rules"	<br>
-bit 5-8 **precission:** tells how many decimals to use in coordinates see section "Storage of coordinates"
+bit 5-8 **precision:** tells how many decimals to use in coordinates see section "Storage of coordinates"

 ###The type